sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

   </splitButton>
 </splitButtons>
 ```
 Instead of a collection of less commonly used buttons, split buttons can instead present a gallery.
 The first element is still a button.
-As weíll see later, galleries can additionally present their own menu of buttons.
+As we‚Äôll see later, galleries can additionally present their own menu of buttons.

 ![gallery1.png](../images/Proconcepts-Frameworks/gallery1.png "Framework_Guide Gallery.png")